ut-osa/nightcore-benchmarks/README.md

 ```
 git clone --recursive https://github.com/ut-osa/nightcore-benchmarks.git
 ```
-Finally, executing `scripts/setup_sshkey.sh` to setup SSH keys that will be used to access experiment VMs.
+Finally, execute `scripts/setup_sshkey.sh` to setup SSH keys that will be used to access experiment VMs.
 Please read the notice in `scripts/setup_sshkey.sh` before executing it to see if this script works for your setup.

 #### Setting up EC2 security group and placement group ####